schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Visceral Medics

-A law teacher nods a ambient digger at a bronze newsroom.
+A law teacher nods an ambient digger at a bronze newsroom.

 ## Amino Appraisal